BlockChasers/xmrig-autoinstall/README.md

 You can mine at https://moneroocean.stream/ or try mining other coins at https://pool.blockchasers.ca/ ;)

-**WARNING: The script currently installs the XMRIG to /root/MINERS/xmrig.** This is a side effect from running on my own machines, and the script being under development.
-I will fix this tomorrow to install to system directory hidden away somewhere ;)

 ### Features
 - Auto-Build XMRig (MoneroOcean version)
 - Auto-Create XMRig Service